DOliberto/DOliberto/README.md

 ## documentation

-documentation is in the source files. if you want to run the server locally, follow the instructions in main.py.
+documentation is in the source files. if you want to run the server locally, follow the instructions in `main.py`.

+## contributors

+DOliberto is mostly developed by our team at LABFGV, and contributors are welcome. get in touch!